Samuel Tyszelman

 Samuel Tyszelman (born Szmul Cecel Tyszelman; 21 January 1921 – 19 August 1941) was a Jewish Polish communist who was a member of the French Resistance during World War II (1939-1945).
-He and amother man were arrested and executed for taking part in an anti-German demonstration.
+He and another man were arrested and executed for taking part in an anti-German demonstration.
 That started a series of assassinations and reprisals in which over 500 people were killed.

 Life

 Szmul Cecel Tyszelman was born in Puławy, Poland, on 21 January 1921.
 His family was Jewish.
 During World War II (1939–1945), he was a member of the French communist resistance organization known as Bataillons de la jeunesse.
 He was in a group named the Main-d'Oeuvre Immigrée, whose members were Jews who had migrated from Eastern Europe in the 1920s and the 1930s.
 In early August 1941, three of them (Tyzelman, Charles Wolmark and Elie Walach) stole 25 kg of dynamite from a quarry in the Seine-et-Oise.

-On 13 August 1941 Tyszelman, known as "Titi", was among a group of 100 young people, male and female, who walked out of the Strasbourg – Saint-Denis metro station and followed the tricolour flag of the student Olivier Souef.
+On 13 August 1941, Tyszelman, known as "Titi", was among a group of 100 young people, male and female, who walked out of the Strasbourg – Saint-Denis metro station and followed the tricolour flag of student Olivier Souef.
 They sang la Marseillaise and shouted "Down with Hitler!
 Vive La France!"
 French and German police intervened.
-Germans soldiers opened fire, and Tyzelman was hit in the leg.>Gautherot fled but was pursued by a German civilian and caught in a porter's lodge at 37 Boulevard Saint-Martin.
+German soldiers opened fire, and Tyzelman was hit in the leg.
+Gautherot fled, but was pursued by a German civilian and caught in a porter's lodge at 37 Boulevard Saint-Martin.

-Tyszelman, chased by German soldiers aided by an emergency police van of the 19th arrondissement, was finally arrested in a cellar of 29 Boulevard Magenta, where he had taken refuge.
+Tyszelman, pursued by German soldiers who were aided by an emergency police van of the 19th arrondissement, was finally arrested in a cellar of 29 Boulevard Magenta, where he had taken refuge.